Arthurk12/bbb-ui-components-react/src/components/Accordion/README.md

-# BBAccordion
+# BBBAccordion

-The `BBAccordion` component allows you to create collapsible sections of content.
+The `BBBAccordion` component allows you to create collapsible sections of content.
 It's useful for showing and hiding information in a compact way.

 ![Demo](assets/example.gif)